istio-ecosystem/multi-mesh-examples/add_hoc_limited_trust/README.md

 - **ad hoc mesh federration** at any time.
 The owners of the meshes can install Istio and operate it independently, and decide to _federate_ the meshes at some later point in time.
 - **private gateways for cross-cluster communication**, with dedicated certificates and private keys.
-- **limited trust**: Only the gateways trust each other, there is no trust between sidecars from different clusters.
+- **limited trust**: Only the gateways trust each other, there is no trust between sidecars from different meshes.

 ## Prerequisites